tastyigniter/docs/installation.md

 ### Requirements

-These are the requirements to run TastyIgniter:
+These are the requirements to run TastyIgniter as a stand-alone application:

 - **Apache** (with mod_rewrite enabled) or **Nginx**
 - **PHP 8.2+** with the following extensions: bcmath, pdo_mysql, ctype, curl, openssl, dom, gd, exif, mbstring, json,